 Ensure that a time check is made to allow all persons to synchronise their watches with the official running clocks fifteen (15) minutes before start time.

-Collect from each Timekeeper a card showing the time recorded for each swimmer, and if necessary, inspect their watches.
+Collect from each Timekeeper the time recorded for each Athlete, and if necessary, inspect their watches.

-Record or examine the official time on the card for each athlete.
+Record or examine the official time for each Athlete.